 From 1501 to the 1880s, the Trans-Atlantic Slave Trade transported over 440,000 people from Africa to North America.
-More than just people came over on the ships during the slave trade -- those who were enslaved also brought a wealth of knowledge and skills, including horticulture, metal work, agriculture, and textiles.
+More than just people came over on the ships during the slave trade -- those who were enslaved also brought a wealth of knowledge and skills, in areas such as horticulture, metal work, agriculture, and textiles.

 Coming from Africa to the United States, the enslaved were completely unfamiliar with their new environment, yet found resources and amassed knowledge of the new land.
 This proved essential for survival, and was a key element of the journey from slavery to freedom.